timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 the [@!RFC8181] protocol has no clean support for rate limiting.
 Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes.

-### Monitoring Repository Content

-It should be noted that the [@!RFC8181] list reply returned by a Publication Server can differ from the actual set of objects that are published.
-This is because the Publication Server needs time between accepting updates from one of their publishers and updating the content of the public repositories, or it may be because the Publication Server chooses to limit the number of deltas that it publishes to a maximum of 1 delta per minute as described in section 5.4 of this document.

-In either case, the publishing CA can monitor the content of their Publication Server's RRDP repository to verify that the objects it expects are updated in a timely manner.
-Because this would rely on conditional retrieval of the RRDP Notification file the CA MAY perform this verification every minute.

-If the expected files are not found to be published within 5 minutes, or a regression is observed, then the CA SHOULD send the Publiczation Server an [@!RFC8181] list query.
-In case the list reply differs from the expected set of files, then the Publication Server and CA have become desynchronized and the CA SHOULD send an [@!RFC8181] multi-element publication query to update its content.
-If the list reply matches the expected set of files, but they are consistently not seen in the RRDP repository then this points at an operational issue at the Publication Server.

 # RRDP Repository